Appraisal Value vs. Market Value

 Key insights

-• A licensed real estate appraiser provides an appraised value, which the lender uses for determining the amount of the mortgage.
+A licensed real estate appraiser provides an appraised value, which the lender uses for determining the amount of the mortgage.

 What is appraised value?

-Appraised value is a property’s market value determined by a licensed, objective real estate appraiser.
+Appraised value is a property’s market value, as determined by a licensed, objective real estate appraiser.
 The appraiser considers multiple factors, including the structure and property itself, plus nearby listings or recent sales.
 While it may show some indication of what buyers may be willing to pay for your property with the current market conditions, lenders use this information only as part of the mortgage approval process.

 Bank appraisals

-A bank appraisal specifically refers to an appraisal ordered by your lender.
+A bank appraisal specifically refers to an appraisal ordered by your mortgage lender.
 The lender uses this information to determine the value of the property you’re buying, and the information plays a role in the amount the lender is willing to lend.

 Tax assessments

-Tax assessments are another form of evaluating the value of your property, but the tax assessor of the county the property is located in is the one assessing the value.
 This number will likely be different from the appraised or market value.
-Tax assessors also look at any permits filed for home improvements to the property, plus recent sales in the area.
-The assessor uses the data from the assessment to solidify the property tax.
+This is because tax assessors also look at any permits filed for home improvements to the property, plus recent sales in the area.
+The assessor then uses the data from the assessment to solidify the property tax.

 What is market value?